oobabooga/text-generation-webui/docs/12 - OpenAI API.md

 #### Chat completions

 Works best with instruction-following models.
-If the "instruction_template" variable is not provided, it will be guessed automatically based on the model name using the regex patterns in `user_data/models/config.yaml`.
+If the "instruction_template" variable is not provided, it will be detected automatically from the model metadata.

 ```shell
 curl http://127.0.0.1:5000/v1/chat/completions \